-DEREK WILSON
+DEREK WILSON (COMMISSIONER)

 Derek Wilson is a former banker who chaired the Northern Ireland mortgage committee of UK Finance.
 He currently serves on a number of boards, committees and governing bodies, including the Northern Ireland Housing Executive Board where he chairs the Resources and Performance Committee, having previously served on the Audit and Risk Assurance Committee for over five years.
-He is the Non-Executive Chair of the Northern Ireland Medical and Dental Training Agency, he sits on the Co-ownership Board, is a member of the governing body of the South Eastern Regional College and serves as a lay member on the Statutory Committee of the Pharmaceutical Society of NI.
+He is the Non-Executive Chair of the Northern Ireland Medical and Dental Training Agency, he is vice Chair the Co-ownership Board, is a member of the governing body of the South Eastern Regional College and serves as a lay member on the Statutory Committee of the Pharmaceutical Society of NI and is an independent member of Belfast City Councils Audit and Risk Panel.

-BILLY GAMBLE
+BILLY GAMBLE (COMMISSIONER)

 Billy Gamble now works as a Strategy Consultant following his retirement as a senior civil servant in the Northern Ireland Civil Service.
-During his civil service career, he held roles including Director of Equality and Head of Good Relations and Reconciliation Division in the Office of the First and Deputy First Minister, and Director of Regional Planning and Transportation in the Department for Regional Development.
+During his civil service career, he held roles including Director of Equality and Head of Good Relations and

-He has previously held a number of board and trustee
+Reconciliation Division in the Office of the First and Deputy First Minister, and Director of Regional Planning and Transportation in the Department for Regional Development.

-appointments, including membership of the board of the International Fund for Ireland, the Equality Commission for Northern Ireland, the Community Relations Council, the Integrated Education Fund and Community Foundation for Northern Ireland.
+He has previously held a number of board and trustee appointments, including membership of the board of the International Fund for Ireland, the Equality Commission for Northern Ireland, the Community Relations Council, the Integrated Education Fund and Community Foundation for Northern Ireland.